-While 1 in 4 people in their 20s and 30s will get pregnant for any one menstrual cycle, only 1 out of every 10 people will become pregnant for any one menstrual cycle by age 40.
+While 1 in 4 people in their 20s and 30s will get pregnant in any one menstrual cycle, only 1 out of every 10 people will become pregnant in any one menstrual cycle by age 40.
 At this age, you have a 44% chance of pregnancy within 1 year.
 This is because as you get older, the number of eggs in your ovaries decline.
 With age, you’re also at a higher risk for disorders that affect your fertility.

 What Are the Risks of Pregnancy After 40?